MohammadBnei/grpctodo-server/Tutorial/Certificate.md

 mkcert grpctodo.dev localhost
 ```

 This will create two files, the cert and the key.
 Move them to dev/certs/.

+*Verify the permissions on the certificates (specially the key).
+Add a read permission accordingly*

 And that's it for the certificates.